 Work has begun in Derac to do the engineering and layout of the homes and community centre and we will break ground in late spring 2020.

-In the first half of 2018, the village of Bezin, Haiti received 30 new homes, community water and lights, as well as an egg production chicken coop with 1000 layers.
-In the second half of 2018, we are breaking ground in the village of Tierra Muscady, building 10 houses and a chicken coop.
-This village will include 60 beautiful homes, community water and lights, along with a series of sustainable livelihood projects including dairy cows, egg production, beekeeping, and agricultural projects.
+In 2018, the village of Bezin, Haiti received 30 new homes, community water and lights, as well as an egg production chicken coop with 1000 layers.
+In the second half of 2018, we broke ground in the village of Tierra Muscady, building 10 houses and a chicken coop.
+This village will eventually include 60 beautiful homes, community water and lights, along with a series of sustainable livelihood and agricultural projects.

 Each of these villages raises a community out of poverty, in a sustainable way, creating strong and prosperous communities.

 We are also building villages through education, by building schools and providing educational supplies.
-Canadian donors have helped to build three schools in Jamaica this year, as part of an island wide project to increase access to early childhood education.
+Canadian donors built three schools in Jamaica in 2018, as part of an island wide project to increase access to early childhood education.
 In the last 6 years, Food For The Poor internationally has built 110 schools across Jamaica.